TheAlphaSchoolSystemPTYLTD/student-details/getCommunicationRulesDetails.md

 **getCommunicationRulesDetails**
 ----
-  Returns an array of structured Communication Rules data comprising parent and address details in JSON format.
+  Returns an array of structured Communication Rules data in JSON format.

 * **Version:**